Course Outline

 - The C++ Memory Model

-- Atomic types and their operations
+- Atomic Types and Operations

-- Placement new
+- Placement New

-- User Defined Memory Management
+- User-Defined Memory Management

 - The C++ Memory Model

-- Interoperation between C and C++
+- C and C++ Interoperability

 - Name Mangling